Hyperplane separation theorem: Counterexamples and uniqueness

 In the first version of the theorem, evidently the separating hyperplane is never unique.
 In the second version, it may or may not be unique.
 Technically a separating axis is never unique because it can be translated; in the second version of the theorem, a separating axis can be unique up to translation.

 The horn angle provides a good counterexample to many hyperplane separations.
 For example, in $\R^2$, the unit disk is disjoint from the open interval $((1, 0), (1,1))$, but the only line separating them contains the entirety of $((1, 0), (1,1))$.
 This shows that if $A$ is closed and $B$ is relatively open, then there does not necessarily exist a separation that is strict for $B$.
-However, if $A$ is closed polytope then such a separation exists.
+However, if $A$ is a closed convex polyhedron then such a separation exists.

 More variants

 Farkas' lemma and related results can be understood as hyperplane separation theorems when the convex bodies are defined by finitely many linear inequalities.